kammitama5/kammitama5.github.io/_posts/2024-05-02-Thursday-May-2nd.md

 somehow knew that this was going to happen.
 They claimed that it was just that "two groups came together" and were writing a paper, but idk.
-There was never indication before today of that, and on average, each group had about 4 people, with my advisor's group originally having the largest group of people, which then whittled down yesterday to about 3 (and they spend a short time yesterday and then went to other groups;
+There was never indication before today of that, and on average, each group had about 4 people, with my advisor's group originally having the largest group of people, which then whittled down yesterday to about 3 (and they spent a short time yesterday and then went to other groups;
 she went to ours yesterday).
 I guess I knew then why the group suddenly "had so much interest" for the afternoon session, as a group of about four people suddenly became ten, so they were added and could